thenexthub/Codira/docs/SIL/Types.md

 expansions into the surrounding structure.

-This language model poses similar problems for direct implementation at runtime as many of Swift's other generics features.
+This language model poses similar problems for direct implementation at runtime as many of Codira's other generics features.
 Normal compilation paths (without unportable assembly-level heroics) require functions to take a fixed list of parameters.
 Calling a generic function with packs of different lengths cannot result in different parameters being mapped